simmi30/lnd1/docs/psbt.md

 select inputs (UTXOs) to fund the desired output and to add a change output that sends the remaining funds back to the own wallet.

-This `wallet psbt fund` command is very similar to `bitcoind`'s `walletcreatefundedpsbt` command.
+This `wallet psbt fund` command is very similar to `brocoind`'s `walletcreatefundedpsbt` command.
 One main difference is that you can specify a template PSBT in the `lncli` variant that contains the output(s) and optional inputs.
-Another difference is that for the `--outputs` flag, `lncli` expects the amounts to be in satoshis instead of fractions of a bitcoin.
+Another difference is that for the `--outputs` flag, `lncli` expects the amounts to be in satoshis instead of fractions of a brocoin.

 ### Simple example: fund PSBT that sends to address